Skip to main content

 The interface is similar to Jira, allowing easy navigation.
 You can fill out necessary fields in Outlook, and your meetings content will be converted to Jira markup.

-Outlook: Open a meeting and select “new issue” via our Outlook add-in
+Outlook: Open/schedule a meeting and select “new issue” via our Outlook add-in

 Feature at a glance

-Create new issues based on meetings incl. custom fields
+Create new work items based on Outlook meetings

 Any custom fields defined in Jira are automatically taken over by the Outlook add-in.
 Some third-party apps (e.g., Tempo Timesheet or Jira Portfolio) are not supported: Supported custom fields